(Using my last name in place of the

 years were at the same school, but this graduation was something

 different.
-We were going up to the high school building, to run
+We were going up to the high school building, to run with

-me.
 That year as a seventh grader was horrible.
 Suddenly all that

 experience in elementary school was no longer there and I remember